 Asia Today: More controls used in Beijing as outbreak grows

-BEIJING (AP) — China reported 40 more coronavirus infections Tuesday as it increased testing and lockdown measures in parts of the capital to control what appeared to be its largest outbreak in more than two months.
+BEIJING (AP) — China increased testing and lockdown measures in parts of the capital Tuesday to control what appeared to be its largest coronavirus outbreak in more than two months.

-The new cases included 27 in Beijing where a fresh outbreak has been traced to the city’s largest wholesale market and bring the city's total to 106 since Friday.
+The 40 new cases reported Tuesday included 27 in Beijing, bringing the city's total to 106 since Friday.

-Experts say food is an unlikely source of transmission though the virus can survive on surfaces and packaging for a period of time.
-An infected person who visited or worked at the market is considered a more likely source.
+Many of the recent cases have been linked to Beijing’s Xinfadi wholesale market and authorities have been testing market workers, anyone who visited the market in the past two weeks and anyone who came into contact with either group.

-Residential communities around the market were put under lockdown, along with the area around a second market, where three cases were confirmed.
+Residential communities around the market have been put under lockdown, along with the area around a second market, where three cases were confirmed.
 In all, 90,000 people are affected in the two neighborhoods in the city of 20 million.

 China had relaxed most of its controls after the ruling Communist Party declared victory over the virus in March, but Beijing suspended Monday’s planned restart of some primary schools and reversed the relaxation of some social isolation measures.